aidin36/simpletextcrypt/README.md

 Simple Text Crypt
 =================

-It's an Android app which encrypts plain texts using AES256 algorithm.
+It's an Android app which encrypts plain texts.
 This app does not claim any permissions, so you can trust that it cannot send any of your private data to anyone.